Dracula (Czech musical)

 Dracula is a Czech musical created by Karel Svoboda, Zdeněk Borovec and Richard Hes.
 Its world premiere was in Prague on 13 October 1995 at the Prague Congress Centre (formerly the Palace of Culture), with Daniel Hůlka in the title role.
 It was immediately called the Czech musical of the century.
 The musical is very loosely based on Bram Stoker's 1897 novel Dracula.

 The musical was performed very successfully between 1995 and 1998, and then again in 2003.
 The musical was performed in a new production at the Hybernia Theatre in Prague between 5 February 2009 and 28 May 2011.
 The director of both the original and the new production is Jozef Bednárik.

-It is currently performed at the Hudební divadlo Karlín in Prague (premiere 5 March 2015).
+It is currently performed at the Hudební divadlo Karlín in Prague (premiere 5 March 2015, revival premiere 18 November 2026) and at the Divadlo J. K. Tyla in Pilsen (premiere 7 September 2024).

 The musical is also featured on several recordings.
 The first CD was released in 1995 with Daniel Landa in the role of Dracula.
 A complete 2 CD musical recording was released in 1997.
 A selection CD with Daniel Hůlka as Dracula, Iveta Bartošová as Adriana/Sandra and Leona Machálková as Lorraine was released in 2003.
 New CD and 2DVD with full recording of the musical was released in 2009.
+The new recordings were also released in 2025 (30th Anniversary CD and Vinyl, Pilsen production recording) and 2026 (Tour recording).

 Dracula was also successful in foreign theaters, such as in Germany, Korea and Belgium.
 A CD and DVD recording of the performances in Belgium was released in 2005.
 The musical was significantly edited for the Belgian theatres.

 The story takes place in the fifteenth century, in the nineteenth century and in an unspecified near future.